 Perhaps you didn't realize that you accidentally put on someone else's jacket that contained the weapon...or perhaps (without your knowledge) someone placed the knife in your pocket in order to escape his own liability for being caught with a dangerous weapon.

 That the "item was substantially concealed" doesn't mean that the weapon must be completely concealed for it to be a crime.
-"A defendant need not be totally successful in concealing a dirk to be guilty..."14
+"A defendant need not be totally successful in concealing a dirk to be guilty..."19

 As long as the weapon is at least partially concealed, you could be held liable for this offense.
-Along these same lines, as long as the weapon itself is at least partially concealed in a case or by some other means, it is irrelevant if the weapon is still identifiable.15
+Along these same lines, as long as the weapon itself is at least partially concealed in a case or by some other means, it is irrelevant if the weapon is still identifiable.20

 Fortunately, there are a number of California legal defenses that a good criminal defense lawyer can present on your behalf.
 The following are some examples.

-You didn't knowingly carry the dangerous weaponIf you didn't knowingly carry the illegal object, you aren't liable for the crime.
-For example, your brother may have borrowed your jacket yesterday and placed a switchblade in the pocket...but then forgot to take it out.
+If you didn't knowingly carry the prohibited knife, you aren't liable for the crime.
+For example, your brother may have borrowed your jacket yesterday and placed a dagger in the pocket...but then forgot to take it out.

 Similarly, if the weapon isn't carried on your person...but is, perhaps, lying on the passenger seat of your car...you aren't guilty of this offense.

-The dirk, dagger, or explosive substance wasn't concealed
+The dirk or dagger wasn't concealed

 The weapon was discovered during an illegal search and seizure

 But when this is the case, the officer must comply with certain requirements before he/she can legally arrest you for possessing a dangerous weapon.
-These conditions include the officer having
+These conditions include the officer having:

-- probable cause to detain you (that is, a reasonable belief that you are or were engaged in criminal activity),
+- probable cause to detain you (that is, a reasonable belief that you are or were engaged in criminal activity), or

 - a valid California search warrant authorizing them to search your person/property (the scope of which they strictly adhere to), or